Lumba Sumba Pass Trek

 Answer: Considering the pressure of mass tourists to visit Nepal, nowadays Sita Air launched a direct flight from Kathmandu to Taplejung twice a week.
 It’s good news for Kanchenjunga base camp trekkers to get closer to the conservation area (kca).
 Not only exploring Taplejung provides the chance to make some enchanting memories for visitors, and tour the local landmarks.
 There was also operating a direct flight from Kathmandu to Suketar Airport – Taplejung some months before.
 But it was mainly focused on the tourist flow season.
 Other than that you need to fly Bhadrapur from Kathmandu and travel to Taplejung by bus or private jeep.

-Question: Can I issue the permit in advance, before arriving in Nepal?
+Question: Can you issue the permit in advance, before arriving in Nepal?

 Question: How long does it take to issue the permit?

-Answer: It normally takes 1 to 2 hours to issue the permit during the peak season.
+Answer: Normally, it takes 1 to 2 hours to issue the permit during the peak season.

 Question: How much distance do I walk each day?